 Turner’s House Trust is responsible for managing J.M.W.
 Turner’s House in Twickenham, one of the leading small historic houses in West London, which opened to the public in 2017 after substantial restoration.
 We are seeking to appoint an experienced person with an excellent record of achievement to join the Board and become the new Chair of the Trustees, as the current Chair plans to retire in 2019.
 This is an unpaid position and the time commitment is likely to be around 5 days a month.
 For practical reasons the Chair should live within easy reach of Twickenham.

-To request the full job specification, please email the vice chair, Michael Deriaz (firstname.lastname@example.org).
+To request the full job specification, please email the vice chair, Michael Deriaz (email@example.com).
 To apply for the position, please email a CV to Michael Deriaz together with a letter explaining why you believe you would be the right person to lead Turner’s House Trust.
-The closing date for applications is 30 April 2019, and interviews will take place in late May/ early June.
+The closing date for applications is Sunday 30th June 2019.
 Further information about Turner’s House and the work of the Trust is available on our website www.turnershouse.org.

 To view the job specification please click here: Turner’s House Trust Chair Job Spec